GuilleMGN/Project3-Group3/README.md

   - [License](#license)

 ## Goals
-Decentralize the fundraising process, tap into an organization's intangible value, and to improve the user experience with a front end.
+Overall, we plan to decentralize the fundraising process, tap into an organization's intangible value, and improve the user experience with a front end.
+To reduce substantial risks of fraud, we aim to provide trust, accountability, and operational transparency.

 ## Technologies
 * Ganache